-How to Update the PHP Version
+How Do I Update the PHP Version on my Site?

-Here are the instructions on how to use the MultiPHP Manager.
+Here are the instructions outlined in the video above.

-- Log into cPanel.
+- Log in to cPanel.

 - Select MultiPHP Manager in the Software section.